alissararnaout/ChatApp/README.md

 # ChatterBox

-A chat application built using Node, Express, Vue.js and Socket.io
+A chat application built using Node, Express, Bootstrap, Vue.js and Socket.io

 ### Installing